WIN News: Regional Queensland

 The regional Queensland edition was broadcast at 12am from WIN's Maroochydore studios.

 The bulletins were presented by Paul Taylor or Sophie Hull with sport presented by David McLenaghan or Paul Murphy and weather forecasts were presented by Hannah McEwan.

 All Australian News

-WIN also produced the All Australian News, an hour-long national program which aired on WIN Television at 11.30pm and again at 7am the following morning.
+WIN also produced the All Australian News, an hour-long national program which aired on WIN Television at 11.30pm on weeknights and again at 7am the following morning on weekdays.
 The program also aired on WIN Peach, WIN Bold and Sky News on WIN at 11am, 12pm and 1pm respectively, pre-empting the networks usual programming.

 The All Australian News was a compilation of human interest and feature news stories that have aired on WIN's various regional news bulletins in Queensland, New South Wales, the ACT, Victoria and Tasmania.
 The All Australian News commenced airing in February 2014.

 The program was presented from both WIN Television's headquarters in Wollongong and WIN's Maroochydore studios on the Sunshine Coast.

 The final program aired on 30 June 2021, coinciding with WIN's new program supply agreement with the Nine Network beginning the following day.